erossini/reactjs_koans/README.md

   * [Reactiflux](http://www.reactiflux.com/).
 User group on Slack.
 You can meet a lot of people using React there.
 There's a channel for beginners `needhelp`.

 # What is it changed?
-In this version you finda new file under execises called "ContactForm".
+In this version you find a new file under execises called "ContactForm".